-The OCR, during this pandemic period, put out a notification saying that it will not apply penalties for noncompliance with the requirements of HIPAA Rules, to the covered health providers, concerning telehealth, as long as the good faith and discretion can be maintained.
+The OCR, during this pandemic period, put out a notification saying that it will not apply penalties for noncompliance with the requirements of HIPAA Rules, to the covered health providers, concerning telehealth, as long as good faith and discretion can be maintained.
 This notification is valid for as long as the OCR understands that the pandemic scenario does not change, based on the latest facts.

 Where the health professional can conduct the telemedicine attendances?